 “Sleep is not an optional lifestyle luxury, it is a non-negotiable, biological necessity.
 It is your life support system and it is mother nature’s best effort yet at immortality.
 The decimation of sleep throughout industrialized nations is having a catastrophic impact on our health, our wellness, even the safety and education of our children.
 It is a silent, sleep loss epidemic and it is fast becoming one of the greatest public health challenges that we face in the 21st century”. – From Matthew Walker, Professor of Neuroscience and Psychology at the University of California, Berkeley, and Founder and Director of the Center for Human Sleep Science.
 Author of Why We Sleep.

-Avoid caffeine after 2 PM, minimize or avoid alcohol
+Avoid caffeine after NOON, minimize or avoid alcohol.

 Avoid naps during the day IF you are struggling with sleep at night

 Establish regularity of time going to bed and time waking up, regardless of weekday or weekend – regularity is king!
 Anchor your sleep and improve the quantity and quality of your sleep